 Tuesdays to Sunday, 9 AM to 6 PM

-The first thing you’ll see as you enter from the reception is the first Mediterranean gallery, the chapel, Rizal Cafe, and a garden with rustic beds and arts.
-The Rizal Cafe has these gorgeous windows and vintage rustic interior.
-The menu has rice and pasta, but the price is a little on the high range (around P400/meal).
+The first thing we saw when we entered was the first Mediterranean gallery, the chapel, Rizal Cafe, and a garden with rustic beds and arts.
+The Rizal Cafe had gorgeous windows and a vintage rustic interior.
+The menu had rice and pasta, but the price was a little on the high range (around P400/meal).

 PINTO ACADEMY: ARTS & SCIENCES FOR HEALING AND WHOLENESS

-It is the newest addition (Feb 2016) to the museum that is still not here when I visited four years ago.
-It took me almost a minute to be amazed by its gorgeous architecture despite the heat and the crowd.
+This was the newest addition (Feb 2016) to the museum that was still not here when I visited four years ago.
+It took me almost a minute to be amazed by its architecture despite the heat and the crowd.
 Pinto Academy is a school for visual arts, dance, theatre, and literature.

 The owner, a neurologist, believes that you cannot disassociate art from science, so as same as science, art is connected to any healing process.
 That was the inspiration for Pinto Academy, where artists can hold seminars and lectures about art.
 And this can be a way for someone’s healing – treatment for depression, pain relief, and stress management.

 The academy has a library, conference rooms, an open-air auditorium on the rooftop of one of the buildings, and a lot of open spaces that can use for lectures.

 THE CONTEMPORARY ART GALLERIES

 Gallery per gallery, Paul and I wanted to see each artwork and read their descriptions.
 We stopped by on pieces that caught our attention.
-We started with Gallery 1, which is all paintings that have political, social, and economic meaning behind it.
+We started with Gallery 1, which was all paintings that have political, social, and economic meaning behind it.
 We sat by the middle of the room and tried to understand the most prominent art that took almost one wall of the gallery.

 Gallery 2, accessible via Gallery 1, is a combination of paintings, sculptures, and art installations.
 In this gallery, I lost all the whys of each piece.
 Paul told me just to shift my “looking for meaning” perspective to just appreciating its beauty.